Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Discussion

 In this work we compared three different methods: PhenoPop method from \cite{kohn2022phenotypic}, end-points method (assumes measurements are independent in time), and live cell image method (assumes time correlations).
 We first performed this comparison using simulated data.
-We generate our data by simulating linear birth-death processes and then adding independent Gaussian noise terms to the simulations.
-Throughout our tests we were interested in the estimation of three features of the mixed population: initial proportion, $GR_{50}$ of the sensitive cells, and $GR_{50}$ of the resistant cells.
-Our first test for the simulated data was to look at confidence interval width as a measure of estimator precision.
+We generated our data by simulating linear birth-death processes and then adding independent Gaussian noise terms to the simulations.
+We mainly focused on a mixture of two supbopulations, and we were interested in estimating three features of the mixed population: initial proportion of sensitive cells, $GR_{50}$ of the sensitive cells, and $GR_{50}$ of the resistant cells.
+Our first test for the simulated data was to look at confidence interval widths as a measure of estimator precision.
 In this study, we found that the live cell image method had significantly narrower confidence intervals than the other methods for estimating all three features.
-We next investigated the performance of our three methods in the setting of small resistant subpopulations, i.e., less than 15\% of initial cells are resistant.
-We find that in this small resistant fraction setting that the live cell image method provides a significant improvement in accuracy over the original PhenoPop method.
+We next investigated the performance of our three methods in the setting of small resistant subpopulations, where less than 15\% of initial cells are resistant.
+We found that in this small resistant fraction setting the live cell image method provides a significant improvement in accuracy over the original PhenoPop method.
 Furthermore, this improvement increases as the initial fraction of resistant cells goes to zero.
-We also compare the performance of the methods for simulations with increased levels of additive noise and subpopulations with close dose response curves.
-In these simulations, we found that the two new methods perform comparably with the original PhenoPop method.
+We also compared the performance of the methods for simulations with increased levels of additive noise and subpopulations with similar dose response curves.
+In the scenario of subpopulations with similar dose response curves, we found that the live cell image method has the lowest mean error among the three methods.
+For increasing additive noise, all three methods perform similarly in terms of estimation accuracy.
+However, the live cell image method maintains its precision advantage over the other two methods for an observation noise of 10\% of the initial cell count, while the advantage disappears for a 50\% noise level.